tilley-kyle/kyle-portfolio/README.md

 > - About coding, photography, running, other?
 > - Most recent is pulled up
 > - Link to others
+> - Dates on the recently completed things
 - Running page
 > - idk yet, just an idea